Skip to main content

 JulesGemini 3.1 Pro$0 – $124.99/mo

 Reading the table: Claude Opus 4.8’s 69.2% on SWE-bench Pro is the highest published score on the hardest benchmark.
-GPT-5.5’s 82.7% on Terminal-Bench 2.0 is a genuine lead, but Terminal-Bench tests CLI workflow mechanics, not real GitHub issue resolution.
+GPT-5.6 Sol’s 85.6% on Terminal-Bench 2.0 is a genuine lead, but Terminal-Bench tests CLI workflow mechanics, not real GitHub issue resolution — and Sol’s 64.1% SWE-bench Pro still trails Opus 4.8 by five points.
 Antigravity’s 76.2% SWE-bench Verified is a legitimate result; Grok’s 70.8% lags Anthropic’s prior-generation model (Opus 4.7 was 87.6% Verified).
+Worth flagging even though neither is a standalone agent product: Z.AI’s open-weight GLM-5.2 posted 62.1% SWE-bench Pro (beating GPT-5.5’s 58.6%, MIT-licensed, roughly one-sixth GPT-5.5’s cost) and DeepReinforce’s Ornith 1.0 hit 82.4% SWE-bench Verified — both runnable through OpenCode, Aider, or Cline.
+Open-weight models are now within striking distance of frontier proprietary agents on the harnesses that don’t lock you to one vendor.
 The tools without benchmark rows (Copilot, Cursor, Windsurf, Jules) are harnesses over third-party models, not independently benchmarked.

 Claude Code — The Agentic Terminal